-This section presents the analysis techniques used in this study to identify the observed ionospheric irregularity signatures using Swarm, JULIA and ionosonde.
+This section presents the analysis techniques used in this study to identify the observed ionospheric irregularity signatures with Swarm, JULIA, and the ionosonde.

-2.2.1 In situ Ionospheric Irregularity Identification
+2.2.1 In situ ionospheric irregularity identification

 To examine topside ionospheric irregularities, the 16 Hz N_e Swarm faceplate data were used.
-We followed the same method as Ngwira et al. (2013), Huang et al. (2014), and AoI et al. (2020) to derive the absolute electron density perturbation along Swarm orbital tracks, but we focused mainly on small-scale equatorial plasma structures.
-We utilized a 2-s running mean filter to determine the mean N_e .
-The selected running mean is equivalent to a 15 km scale length, given Swarm's velocity of about 7.5 km/s.
-The mean N_e was subtracted from the original observations to get the residual, ΔN_e , similar to Ngwira et al. (2013) who obtained the residual using Total Electron Content (TEC) data.
-The standard deviation of the residuals was then calculated at a running window of 2-s to represent the magnitude of the perturbation (std(ΔN_e)).
-There is no standard threshold definition of how large std (ΔN_e) must be to identify plasma irregularities (Huang et al., 2014; Wan et al., 2018).
-However, the period considered in this study was characterized by low solar activity and the recorded ionospheric irregularities were very weak.
-Therefore, a threshold value of std (ΔN_e)=1 × 1010 m-3, similar to that adopted by Huang et al. (2014), has been selected to provide a reasonable irregularity event identification at small scales and the relatively low Swarm altitudes during the study period.
+We followed the same method as Ngwira et al. (2013), Huang et al. (2014), and Aol et al. (2020) to derive the absolute electron density perturbation along Swarm orbital tracks, but we focused mainly on small-scale equatorial plasma structures.
+We utilized a 2 s running mean filter to determine the mean N_e .
+The selected running mean is equivalent to a 15 km scale length, given Swarm's velocity of about 7.5 km s-1.
+The mean N_e was subtracted from the original observations to get the residual, ΔN_e , in a similar fashion to Ngwira et al. (2013), who obtained the residual using total electron content (TEC) data.
+The standard deviation of the residuals was then calculated at a running window of 2 s to represent the magnitude of the perturbation, $std(\Delta N_e)$.
+There is no standard threshold definition of how large $std(\Delta N_e)$ must be to identify plasma irregularities (Huang et al., 2014; Wan et al., 2018).
+However, the period considered in this study was characterized by low solar activity, and the recorded ionospheric irregularities were very weak.
+Therefore, a threshold value of $std(\Delta N_e) = 1 \times 10^{10} \text{ m}^{-3}$, similar to that adopted by Huang et al. (2014), was selected to provide a reasonable irregularity event identification at the small scales and the relatively low Swarm altitudes during the study period.

-2.2.2 Ground-based Ionospheric Irregularity Identification
+2.2.2 Ground-based ionospheric irregularity identification

-The JULIA system computes and stores measurements of the zeroth and first lags of the auto-correlation function (ACF) of the signals from two receivers connected to the east and west quarters of the main antenna (Smith et al., 2015; Zhan et al., 2018).
+The JULIA system computes and stores measurements of the zeroth and first lags of the autocorrelation function (ACF) of the signals from two receivers connected to the eastern and western quarters of the main antenna (Smith et al., 2015; Zhan et al., 2018).
 The total power, Doppler velocity at first moment, and Doppler spectral width of the scattering signals can be determined from these measurements (Hysell et al., 1997; Hysell and Burcham, 1998).
 Of particular interest was the SNR measurements derived by the JULIA system to check plasma plumes for a given evening.
-Besides, we also used the vertical plasma drift measurements made by the Jicamarca Incoherent Scatter Radar (ISR) to examine the pre-reversal enhancement (PRE) drifts (Fejer et al., 1996; Smith et al., 2016).
-Field-aligned irregularities in the F-region are often observed between 1800 LT and 0600 LT by the JULIA radar (Hysell and Burcham, 1998; Smith et al., 2016).
-Therefore, to compare the Swarm observations with the JULIA measurements, only swarm satellite passes for the time between 1800 LT and 0600 LT were considered.
+In addition, we also used the vertical plasma drift measurements made by the Jicamarca incoherent scatter radar (ISR) to examine the pre-reversal enhancement (PRE) drifts (Fejer et al., 1996; Smith et al., 2016).
+Field-aligned irregularities in the F region are often observed by the JULIA radar between 18:00 and 06:00 LT (Hysell and Burcham, 1998; Smith et al., 2016).
+Therefore, to compare the Swarm observations with the JU-LIA measurements, only swarm satellite passes for the time between 18:00 and 06:00 LT were considered.